2021 and 2022 Plan Year Information

 What are eligible Health Care FSA expenses?

-You can use a Health Care FSA for medical, prescription drug, dental and vision care costs not covered by those plans, including deductibles, copays and coinsurance as well as other health care expenses such as bandages, braces, laser eye surgery and more.
+You can use a Health Care FSA for out-of-pocket medical, prescription drug, dental and vision care costs not covered by those plans, including deductibles, copays and coinsurance as well as other health care expenses such as bandages, braces, eyeglasses, contacts, laser eye surgery and more.
 Review a list of eligible expenses.

 Who can I cover with my Health Care FSA?

-You can use your Health Care FSA for health care costs for any of your covered dependents, including yourself, your spouse and children under the age of 26.
+You can use your Health Care FSA for health care costs for yourself or any of your covered dependents, including yourself, your spouse and children under the age of 26.